realypz/yos/readme.md

 make run
 ```
 The generated files are under directory `<repo_root>/output`.
-**NOTE**: make file is not actively maintained, and under plan of deprecation.
+**NOTE**: make file is not actively maintained.
+It is still used when the coding in makefile is much easier than bazel.

 ## Option 2: via bazel.
 This is the recomended way.
 Bazel might be unfamiliar to some viewers, and for me as well.
 Thus, I try to document